At Home in Space: How astronauts adapt to life on the ISS

 A greater understanding of cooperative living could also help nursing homes learn how to ease a new resident's transition into a shared space.

 How it works

-Twelve astronauts will participate in this study.
-They are asked to fill out questionnaires at five points before, during and after their journeys:
+Twelve astronauts participated in this study.
+They were asked to fill out questionnaires at five points before, during and after their journeys:

 - Pre-flight questionnaire: four to five months before the space mission

 - First in-flight questionnaire: two to three weeks after arrival on the ISS

 - Second in-flight questionnaire: three to four weeks before return to Earth